 More information for writers…

 We are open to English-language, literary fiction, nonfiction, and poetry.
-We welcome novella-length fiction, long-form nonfiction, short story and poetry collections, and books on crafts and food.
+We welcome novella-length fiction, long-form nonfiction, short story and poetry collections.
 If you are an anthologist, send us your concept.
-For fiction and nonfiction, we’re biased toward works set primarily in North America.
-(NOTE: gertrude m books is not presently open to submissions except by request.)
+For fiction and nonfiction, we’re biased toward works set primarily in North America, regardless of the writer’s origin.

 We are not seeking category children’s, MG, or YA.
 Love stories and speculative fiction are welcome, but we’re not seeking category science fiction, fantasy, mystery, romance, or erotica.